pghalliday/OOOCode-Cache/README.md

 ## Roadmap

-- Should maintain a reference to the original data
-- Should notifier the owner when the original data is no longer needed
+- Should notify the owner when the original data is no longer needed
 - Should support asynchronous implementations

 ## Contributing